toch24/EmailTracker/README.md

 EMAIL_ADDRESS = "your.email@gmail.com"
 EMAIL_PASSWORD = "your-16-digit-app-password" # The app password generated above
 SENDER_EMAIL = "sender@example.com" # The email address you want to track

+### 3. Email Requirements
+The script will only process emails that meet both criteria:
+- From the specified sender email address
+- Labeled as "Facturacion" in Gmail

+To label emails in Gmail:
+1. Open Gmail
+2. Select the email
+3. Click the label icon (tag symbol)
+4. Select "Facturacion" or create the label if it doesn't exist
+5. You can also create a filter to automatically apply this label:
+   - Click the search options (down arrow in search bar)
+   - Enter the sender's email address
+   - Click "Create filter"
+   - Check "Apply the label" and select "Facturacion"
+   - Click "Create filter"

 ### 3. Running the Script